-If you get good at using support and resistance, you need to trade your own strategy.
+If you get good at using support and resistance in stocks, you need to trade your own strategy.
 For example, if you found buying around support areas is profitable, don’t go out and start shorting at support.
 Trading is a process, and you need to learn over time what works best for you before you start experimenting.

 Keep in mind, this isn’t a science and you don’t need to be precise with your prices.
 It’s trading stocks, and you need to take into account slippage.
 That said, you should continue practicing drawing support and resistance lines.
-It’s quite tedious at first, but once you get the hang of things you could start to use support and resistance to trade stocks.
+It’s quite tedious at first, but it’s important to know how to find support and resistance levels in stocks.
 Thereafter, you could continue delving into technical analysis and use other indicators to trade stocks.

 Bull or Bear Market….It Doesn’t Matter